1ccs-todd/truenas-media-setup/README.md

 Thanks to the creator of this guide https://www.ixsystems.com/community/resources/fn11-2-iocage-jails-plex-tautulli-sonarr-radarr-lidarr-jackett-transmission-organizr.58/

-The goal is to make a customizable installation script to setup complete media management including Plex, Tautulli, Sonarr, Radarr, Lidarr, Jackett, Transmission or Deluge, Organizr, Ombi, and Sabnzbd on any FreeNAS server.
+The goal is to make a customizable installation script to setup complete media management including Plex, Tautulli, Sonarr, Radarr, Lidarr, Jackett, Transmission or Deluge, Organizr, Ombi, and Sabnzbd on TrueNAS CORE server.

-Ombi 3.x and Radarr 3.x are not yet compatible due to .NET Core requriements.

 **Basic Guide:**
-1) download the latest release from this repo and unpack it to a folder on your FreeNAS server.
+1) download the latest release from this repo and unpack it to a folder on your TrueNAS CORE server.
-2) ssh (preferred) or use shell from the Web-UI of FreeNAS
+2) ssh (preferred) or use shell from the Web-UI of TrueNAS
 3) enter path where you unpacked the master.zip
-4) copy 'variables.m4.sample' to 'variables.m4' and open it for editing...
+4) copy 'variables.m4.sample' to 'variables.m4' and open for editing...
 * Recommended variables to edit:
 ```
                                      __POOL__;